 These include banks that have online lending programs, peer-to-peer lending platforms and financial service companies, many of which specialize in lending to small businesses or startups that could not receive funding from traditional banks.

 - Approval is often easier.
 Some online lenders specialize in working with startups and have fewer requirements.

 - Online lenders often focus on speed, advertising same-day approval and fast funds.
-Traditional lenders can take weeks to months to approve and sending funds.
+Traditional lenders can take weeks to months to approve and send funds.

 Online lender cons